Service Terms

 - Software support includes help with Windows, macOS, applications, drivers, printers/scanners, email clients, browsers, business tools, configuration, updates, installation and troubleshooting.

-- Software issues can be caused by many factors outside our control, including operating system updates, vendor updates, corrupted settings, malware, user changes, expired licences, third-party add-ons, driver conflicts, hardware faults, account restrictions, internet/network issues and vendor platform outages.
+- Software issues can be caused by many factors outside our control, including operating system updates, vendor updates, corrupted settings, malware, user changes, expired licences, third-party add-ons, driver conflicts, hardware faults, account restrictions, internet/network issues and vendor service outages.

 - Unless we expressly provide a separate written warranty, software support, program installation and configuration work is supplied on a best-efforts basis.
 Our responsibility is to perform the agreed work with due care and skill and to confirm the agreed item is working, or has been reasonably attempted, at the time we finish the job.